patrickfrey/mewa/doc/tutorial.md

 convert const int ( load ( make const ( long&)))

 ```
+#### Conclusion
+We introduced a 5th parameter of the ```typedb:def_reduction``` command that is 0 if not specified.
+This new parameter is meant to be declared in a way that it memorizes a preference of solution paths.
+The weights should be referenced by constants we declare at a central place where the trains of thought that led to the weighting schema are documented.

 ### Tags of Reductions

+Unfortunately, the display of the typesystem as one graph is not enough for all cases.
+There are type derivation paths that are fitting in one case and undesirable in other cases.
+The following example declares an object of a class derived from a base class that calls a constructor function with no arguments.
+Unfortunately the constructor function is only declared for the base class.
+But when calling an object constructor an error should be reported if it does not exist for the class.
+The same behaviour as for a method call is bad in this case.

+Let's first look at an example failing:

 #### Failing example
+File examples/tags1.lua
 ```lua
 mewa = require "mewa"
 typedb = mewa.typedb()